 Discover free films for watching, discussing and exploring filmmaking.

-Zendaya, who voices Meechee in Smallfoot, talks to reporter Rebecca about the dangers of ignorance, the impact of social media and being out of your comfort zone.
+Actress and singer Zendaya, who voices the character of Meechee in new animation Smallfoot, talks to our reporter Rebecca about the dangers of ignorance, the impact of social media and being out of your comfort zone.

 Smallfoot is in cinemas across the UK from 5 October 2018.